-Arabica beans thrive in high altitudes and damp tropical climates—both of which Costa Rica has in abundance.
-Volcanic eruptions have enriched Costa Rica’s soil, providing the coffee plants nutrients and a climate that ensure their high quality taste.
-The wide availability of foliage, allows the beans to grow under the cover of shade.
-This in turn allows the beans to mature at a slower pace, giving them the time to soak up all the nutrients and flavors of the soil and develop far more complex tastes than the typical coffee bean.
-Café Britt takes full advantage of this diverse geography, resourcing beans from various regions throughout Costa Rica.
+Arabica coffee beans thrive in high altitudes and damp climates—both of which Costa Rica has in abundance.
+Due to the large number of active and extinct volcanoes, the country has both nutrient-rich soil from previous volcanic eruptions and high-altitude, mountainous areas with a cool climate.
+It also has a wide availability of foliage, allowing the beans to grow under the cover of shade.
+With shade-grown coffee, green coffee beans mature at a slower pace, giving them the time to soak up the nutrients and flavors of the soil and develop more complex tastes.

+Founded in Costa Rica, our company has been a leader in the gourmet coffee industry here since the start.
+More importantly, we have done so while supporting Costa Rican coffee farmers.
 Our commitment to fair trade and sustainable business practices is what makes Café Britt thrive.
 We adhere to strict working condition standards and compensate our workers fairly.
 This ethical practice has the added benefit of allowing us to develop personal relationships with our growers and receive the best coffee beans in return.